atlassian/atlassian-connect-example-app-node/README.md

 > **Note:** _If you are using a free version of ngrok, please open the tunneled URL first.
 This needs to be done to bypass the ngrok browser warning.
 Just visit the ngrok warning page and just click on the Visit button._

 At the very end, you can see the URL the index page of your app.
 Just open the URL and that's it, you're ready!

+## Manually Installing the App
+The above steps automatically installs the app, however you can only install one app at a time.

+So, if you want to install the app in multiple Jira instances, please do it manually.
+Go to your Jira instances and do the following steps:
+- From the header menu, select Apps -> Manage your apps.
+- Verify the filter is set to User-installed, and select Settings beneath the User-installed apps table.
+- On the Settings pop-up, add Enable development mode and click Apply.
+Refresh the page.
+- On the right side of the header, there should now appear a button Upload app.
+Click it and enter the tunneled URL `/atlassian-connect.json`(`https://TUNNELED_URL/atlassian-connect.json`)
+- Click Upload.
+- That's it!
+You're done. 🎉

 ## Running your application
 - TBD